puqiang001/MySite-hugo-academic/content/authors/admin/_index.md

 #   link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: 'qiangpu@buffalo.edu'
+email: 'qiang.pu@emory.edu'

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

 Hello!
-This is Qiang Pu.
-I'm a Ph.D. candidate in the [Department of Geography](https://www.buffalo.edu/cas/geography.html) at the [University at Buffalo, SUNY](https://www.buffalo.edu/).
-My research interests are broadly in the areas of GIScience and environmental health.
-Specifically, by leveraging advanced geospatial technologies, such as geostatistics/machine learning models, satellite remote sensing, GPS, and GIS, I study the spatiotemporal distributions and uncertainties of ambient PM2.5 exposures.
-I'm also interested in evaluating the healthcare accessibility in low and low-middle income countries using open geospatial data.
+I'm Qiang Pu, a Postdoctoral Fellow in the [Gangarosa Department of Environmental Health](https://sph.emory.edu/departments/eh/index.html), at the [Emory University](https://sph.emory.edu/index.html).
+Currently, I'm working with the [Emory Environmental Remote Sensing Group](https://scholarblogs.emory.edu/remote-sensing-group/author/yliu74/).
+My research interests lie at the intersection of GIScience and environmental health, where I model the spatiotemporal distributions and uncertainties of ambient environmental exposures (e.g. air pollution and heat).
+I use advanced geospatial technologies, such as geostatistics/machine learning models, satellite remote sensing, GPS, and GIS, to provide insights into potential health impacts and support evidence-based policy and decision-making.

-I received a M.S. in Cartography and GIS and a B.S. in Geomatics Engineering both from School of Geosciences and Info-physics at [Central South University](https://en.csu.edu.cn/).
-I am currently a member of [GEOEH Lab](https://ubwp.buffalo.edu/geoeh/home/) at UB.
+I received my Ph.D. in Geography from [University at Buffalo, SUNY](https://www.buffalo.edu/cas/geography.html), an M.S. in Cartography and GIS and a B.S. in Geomatics Engineering from the School of Geosciences and Info-physics at [Central South University](https://en.csu.edu.cn/).

 {{< icon name="download" pack="fas" >}} Here is my {{< staticref "uploads/CV_QiangPu_052022.pdf" "newtab" >}}CV{{< /staticref >}}.